djey47/cool-updown-legacy/README.md

 ### Run
 Simply with `npm start` or `yarn start`.

-Remember that application has to remain active for ON/OFF scheduling to work, so in target environment, you may want to use: `npm run start:service` or `yarn start:service`.
+Remember that application has to remain active for ON/OFF scheduling to work, so in target environment, you may want to use: `npm run start:service` or `yarn start:service` to run in background.

-While running in background, logs are written to `logs/app.log` file; to display logs current command will help you: `npm run logs` or `yarn logs`.

 To stop application, hit CTRL+C when launched in foreground, otherwise `npm stop` or `yarn stop`.

+#### Logs
+In foreground execution, logs are written to both console and `logs/app.log` file.

+While running in background, logs are written to above file only; to display 500 last logs events, following commands will help you: `npm run logs` or `yarn logs`.

+Full logs will be displayed with `npm run logs:all` or `yarn logs:all` commands.

 ### Web-based usage

-With your favourite web browser, head to URL: http://machine:4600 (4600 being default port, can be changed in configuration).
+With your favourite web browser, head to URL: http://client.name.or.ip:4600 (4600 being default port, can be changed in configuration).

 Append to this URL value of `path` below.